eashmore/csgo-time/docs/payout.md

 total value of winnings (highest to lowest)
 * `payUser()` adds the item to the user's stash and disassociates it with the current match
-* `updatePayout()` redetermines the total value of a user's payout after an item is removed from the pool.
-This is done to ensure a more even distribution across all winning users

 <pre><code>
 function distributeItems(items) {